Crafting meaningful gifts with slow magic

 Co-Founder & Lead Formulator of FruitstotheRoots.com and monthly tea collaborator at MoonBox.co, Lauren explores ritual through creation of organic beauty products, teas & elixirs.
 Invoking awareness, plant spirit medicine, planetary archetypes and LOVE in every artifact formed, she crafts intentional stories for daily well-being.
 You’ll find her sharing her magic online at FruitstotheRoots.com, Etsy, Instagram @fruitstotheroots, and Facebook.

 The Wondermaking Journey

-Honey’s golden beauty is the starting point for this week's class, which will weave together guided meditations with herbal techniques to create a shimmering potion with heartwarming qualities, perfect for personal reflection and gift giving.
-We’ll also dive in deeper to discuss customizing your infused honey and how to package it creatively!
+Honey’s golden beauty is the starting point for these lessons, which weave together guided meditations with herbal techniques to create a shimmering potion with heartwarming qualities, perfect for personal reflection and gift giving.
+We also dive in deeper to discuss customizing your infused honey and how to package it creatively!

-We’ll be exploring what ‘Roots’ mean to us both in the outer/natural world as well as the inner/soul world.
-Through the ritual of wonder-walking, gathering/treasure-hunting and journaling, we’ll craft a magical wooden box to celebrate our ‘origins’.
+In these modules, we explore what ‘Roots’ mean to us both in the outer/natural world as well as the inner/soul world.
+Through the ritual of wonder-walking, gathering/treasure-hunting and journaling, you'll learn to craft a magical wooden box to celebrate your ‘origins.'
 This can be both as an anchoring gift to ourselves or to a loved one on the cusp of a new adventure.

-This week we dive into the ritual of blending, brewing and tea ceremony through story craft.
-This is will include a brief study of a few of my favorite medicinal herbs, as well as a few different ways to blend and brew tea.
+In these modules, we dive into the ritual of blending, brewing and tea ceremony through story craft.
+This is will include a brief study of a few of Lauren's favorite medicinal herbs, as well as a few different ways to blend and brew tea.
 Whether you’re looking to benefit from a beauty potion, detox with an herbal infusion, or just create something tasty that you know will also help to reduce your intake of daily stress, you’re sure to find harmony in the crafting of your very own tea stories.